keptn-contrib/servicenow-service/usecase/README.md

 ## Run the tutorial

 Now all the pieces are in place to run the use case of a problem found in production.
 Therefore, we will start by generating some load on the carts service in our production environment.
 Afterwards, we will change the configuration of this service at runtime.
-This will cause an increase in failures in the carts service running in our production environment, dynatrace will detect the issue and using the custom problem notification we set up in Dynatrace, Keptn will be informed about the problem and will forward it to the servicenow-service that in turn creates an alert in ServiceNow.
+This will cause an increase in failures in the carts service running in our production environment, dynatrace will detect the issue and using the custom problem notification we set up in Dynatrace, keptn will be informed about the problem and will forward it to the servicenow-service that in turn creates an alert in ServiceNow.
 This alert will trigger a workflow from the configured alert management rule that is able to remediate the issue at runtime.
 If the remediation workflow completes successfully, ServiceNow will send a configuration change event to keptn which in respoinse will redeploy the carts service and all currently configured tests will be executed against it.
 An incident will also be created that will be linked to the alert.

 ## Load generation